NotAScratch/NotAScratch/README.md

-<h1 align="right">Hi 👋, I'm Samir Sen</h1>
+<h1 align="left">Hi 👋, I'm Samir Sen</h1>
-<h4 align="right">I'm an explorer on a lifelong quest for knowledge and growth.
+<h4 align="left">I'm an explorer on a lifelong quest for knowledge and growth.
 Driven by a passion for the impossible, I step outside my comfort zone, embrace challenges, and turn life into an exhilarating adventure.

 This GitHub profile chronicles my journey as I learn, code, and create.
 Join me on this expedition as I navigate the vast landscapes of technology, one step at a time.</h4>